interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ## Preface

-This document describes the Simple Payment Setup Protocol (SPSP), a basic protocol for exchanging payment information between counterparties to facilitate payment over Interledger.
+This document describes the Simple Payment Setup Protocol (SPSP), a basic protocol for exchanging payment information between payee and payer to facilitate payment over Interledger.
 SPSP uses the [STREAM](../0029-stream/0029-stream.md) transport protocol for condition generation and data encoding.

 ## Introduction